Peaky Blinders: Decline

 After a decade of political control, their growing influence brought on the attention of a larger gang, the Birmingham Boys.
 The Peaky Blinders' expansion into racecourses led to violent backlash from the Birmingham Boys gang.
 Peaky Blinder families physically distanced themselves from Birmingham's centre into the countryside.
 With the Blinders' withdrawal from the criminal underworld, the Sabini gang moved in on the Birmingham Boys gang and solidified political control over Central England in the 1930s.

 Other elements such as education, discipline, and harsher policing and sentencing contributed to the decrease of the Blinders' influence and, by the 1920s, they had disappeared.
 As the specific gang known as the Peaky Blinders diminished, their name came to be used as generic term to describe violent street youth.
 The gang's activities lasted from the 1880s until the 1920s.

 In popular culture

 The BBC television drama series Peaky Blinders, starring Cillian Murphy, Paul Anderson, Sam Neill and Helen McCrory, premiered in September 2013.
 It presents a fictional story in which the Peaky Blinders contend in the underworld with the Birmingham Boys and the Sabini gang, and it follows the gang based in post-World War I Birmingham's Small Heath area.
 The gang had houses located in and around Birmingham, ranging from Longbridge to Sutton Coldfield.
 Many of the show's exteriors have been filmed on location at the Black Country Living Museum.

+The series developed into a movie: Peaky Blinders: The Immortal Man, directed by Tom Harper and written by Steven Knight.
+The film premiered on 2 March 2026 and aired on Netflix on 20 March 2026.